 We've spent a fair amount of time with our friends, Jen and Wade Anderson and family, in Birmingham, Alabama when we have been home.
 They have the perfect spot to park Miranda along the side of their home in Mountain Brook.
 We are grateful for the spot and their continued support of our travels.

 We were glad to visit with Ginny and Bill Pierson in Asheville, North Carolina in 2019, and sorry because of COVID to miss seeing them in 2020.
 Kathy and Gary Moore allowed us to park at their home in Charlevoix, Michigan for a couple of nights in September past and while we didn't get to visit with them, we hope to see them in 2021.
 Bill and Frances Nolan gave me and Miranda a place to be for a time while Melanie was in Palestine.
+IB and Rebecca Browning who we met in North Carolina and who gave us refuge at their home in Morgantown, West Virginia.

 We've done a bit of house sitting in the past two years.
 Recently, we're parked in our son, Tate's, driveway in Nashville where we spent the Christmas holiday house sitting while he and his girlfriend, Zoe, traveled to Florida.